AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 # Raspberry Pi Install

-ASL3 can be installed on a Raspberry Pi 3, 4, or 5.
  The Raspberry Pi image includes the following to make a complete AllStarLink system:

 * Asterisk 20 LTS + app_rpt